notgmt1337/CSPath/docs/how-to/graph-parse.rst

 The first row of the distance matrix must always correspond to the start node and the last row must always correspond to the end node.

-In practice, the distance matrix must be of the type :code:`numpy.array`.
+The distance matrix must be of the type :code:`numpy.array`.
 Let us consider the example graph below.

 The graph in distance matrix form according to the requirements of CSPath::